19th - 20th January 2019

 1956The international motorcycle and auto ice racing is launched.

-1958Because of extreme snowfall, the race has to be canceled several times.
+1958Because of extreme snowfall, the race has to be cancelled several times.

-1964The later tuner legend Otto Lantenhammer set a new track record at 109.7 km / h.
+1964Tuning legend Otto Lantenhammer sets a new track record at 109.7 km/h.

-1969Re-launch of the race on an ice track at the Alpenflugplatz area.
+1969Re-launch of the race, now on an ice track in the Alpenflugplatz area.

-201945 years no ice race takes place.
-The tradition has almost been forgotten.
-The GREGER PORSCHE CLASSIC CARS GMBH revives the ice races and brings motor sports back to Zell am See!
+2019For 45 years no ice race has taken place; the tradition has almost been forgotten.
+GREGER PORSCHE CLASSIC CARS GMBH revives the ice races and brings motorsport back to Zell am See.